Dear Members,

 any external influence.

-and businesses.
-Interaction with the Business heads and key executives of the Company is
+operations and businesses.
+Interaction with the Business heads and key executives of the

-also facilitated.
-Detailed presentations on important policies of the Company is also made
+Company is also facilitated.
+Detailed presentations on important policies of the Company

 INDEPENDENCE: